AvikNayak22/Code-Brackets/README.md

 ## Features

-1. **Code Editing**: Easily write and edit HTML, CSS, and JavaScript code in separate sections for a streamlined coding experience.
+1. **Code Editing**: Supports editing and syntax highlighting for HTML, CSS, and JavaScript within a single interface.

-2. **Live Rendering**: Instantly see the output of your code changes in real time with the live rendering feature.
+2. **Live Preview**: Real-time preview of code changes rendered in an embedded iframe.

-3. **Save and Share**: Save your code snippets to the cloud and share them with others using unique URLs.
+3. **Save and Share**: Users can save and share their code snippets via unique URLs.

-4. **Syntax Highlighting**: Benefit from syntax highlighting for HTML, CSS, and JavaScript code for better code readability.

-5. **Dark Theme**:  Reduce eye strain during extended coding sessions.
+5. **Responsive Design**: Easily adapts to different screen sizes and orientations.

 ## Technologies Used

-- **Frontend**: React.js, React Router, Redux, Tailwind CSS
+- **Frontend**: React, React Router, Redux Toolkit, Tailwind CSS, Shadcn UI

-- **Backend**: Node.js, Express.js, MongoDB, Mongoose
+- **Backend**: PocketBase for managing and storing code snippets.

-- **External Libraries**: CodeMirror, Axios, Lucide icons, Sonner
+- **Other Libraries**: CodeMirror, Axios, Lucide icons

 ## Installation